The heated national debate about whether families should get public money to send their kids to private schools is full of big questions.

 The impact, though, is often fairly small and can dissipate over time.
 There do not appear to be any studies on the effect of voucher competition on measures other than test scores.

-Families tend to be more satisfied with private schools, though it’s not clear why.
+There’s some evidence that families tend to be more satisfied with private schools, though it’s not clear why.

 An older report by the Manhattan Institute, a conservative think tank, found that families of students with disabilities using a voucher in Florida were dramatically more satisfied with the new private school than their previous public school.
 A recent analysis of national data showed that private-school parents were also more satisfied than those sending their children to public schools — though it could not establish cause and effect.